LucDupAtGitHub/PDBP/README.md

     }
   }
 ```
-Add the definition above to the `trait FactorialTrait`.
+Add the definition above to `trait FactorialTrait`.

 Note that, in contrast with the local `val`'s in the factorial programs that you are used to, `i` and `` `i\&\&factorial(i-1)` `` are convenient *aliases* for \ttb{`z>-->z`}.
 You may argue that we contradict ourselves by first claiming that *generic backtick names* are useful and second defining convenient aliases.
 Note that they are *specific aliases* which, by the way, using backticks, we can also name in any way we like.